 But it has a few extra touches, such as a separate interior compartment for shoes or dirty clothes, and includes two mesh bags and a removable documents pouch, which you can remove and take with you instead of leaving it in a room.
 A separate laptop slot has been added to this newer version as well.

 The pack is sized to accommodate carry-on dimensions, but can expand with a compression zipper in case you stock up too much on souvenirs.
-It’s also quite cheap compared to others.
-It’s a good one, and it’s what Rick Steves himself has used for…quite a few trips.
+It’s also quite affordable compared to others, although they do recommend using packing cubes inside to create more structure along the back panel.
+It’s a good budget option, and it’s what Rick Steves himself has used for…quite a few trips.